 Sheron has been recognized as a leading lawyer in commercial, securities and antitrust litigation by Chambers USA where clients note that he “gets right to the nub of the problem; he is really able to focus on what is most important,” and describe him as “a very smart lawyer who is measured and respectful but can be aggressive when need be.”
 He is also recognized as a leading trial lawyer and a leading lawyer in securities and antitrust litigation by Legal 500, with clients describing him as “very bright and quick-thinking, showing attention to detail with a clear view on the big picture,” “smart, strategic, trustworthy, and easy-going but a fierce and effective advocate,” and note that “he understands clients’ needs and provides legally sound guidance.”
-Lawdragon also named Sheron as one of the Leading Litigators in America.
-He is recognized as a New York Litigation Star by Benchmark Litigation, a Life Science Star by LMG Life Sciences, and a New York Super Lawyer.
+Lawdragon also named Sheron as one of the Leading Litigators in America and a Leading Plaintiff Financial Lawyer.
+He is recognized as a National Litigation Star by Benchmark Litigation, a Life Science Star by LMG Life Sciences, and a New York Super Lawyer.
 He was honored as an Antitrust and Mergers & Acquisitions Trailblazer by the National Law Journal.
 Peers have commented that Sheron “has outstanding skills as a trial lawyer and a broad and deep knowledge of commercial, securities and bankruptcy law,” and that “he can really carve up a hostile witness.”

 Prior to joining Kasowitz, Sheron was a partner at White & Case.